Property Litigation column: MEES Regulations, EPCs and residential tenancies from April 2020

 the market value of the property.
 In order to establish this exemption, the landlord has to be able to provide

-• Where the landlord has become a landlord not less than six months previously by reason of certain specified
+a report prepared by an independent surveyor. - Where the landlord has become a landlord not less than six months previously by reason of certain specified

 circumstances, or the grant of a lease by order of the court.
 Those specified circumstances include the grant